peteroupc/peteroupc.github.io/randomfunc.md

 ## General Non-Uniform Distributions

-Some applications need to choose random values such that some of them have a greater chance to be chosen than others (a _non-uniform_ distribution).
+Some applications need to choose random values such that some of them have a greater chance to be chosen than others (a _nonuniform_ distribution).
 Most of the techniques in this section show how to use the [**uniform random integer methods**](#Uniform_Random_Integers) to generate such random values.

 <a id=Weighted_Choice></a>